 Starting in the 4th semester, students have the opportunity to focus their studies further on one of the two majors: "Medical Technology" or "Health and Sports Engineering".
 These specializations allow students to apply the learned methods to concrete examples from the individual field.
 They include the following topics:

-Medical technology:
+Medical engineering:

-- Medical technologies in diagnosis & therapy
+- Medical technologies in diagnosis and therapy

 Health & Sports Engineering:

-- Development of sports innovations in elite sport
+- Equipment development in elite sport